nuxt/telemetry/README.md

 ### Globally

+> This will disable Nuxt Telemetry for any project running Nuxt, opting you out of the Telemetry program

-To disable Nuxt Telemetry globally, simply run in your project:
+To disable Nuxt Telemetry globally, simply run in one of your project where Nuxt is installed:

 ```bash
 npx nuxt telemetry disable